masterind4/masterind4.github.io/cours/Cours.md

 - Les valeurs retournées sont réparties uniformément dans l'espace de sortie $Y$

 ---

+Collisions trouvées pour:

+- MD5 créé en 91, collision en 96.
+- SHA1 créé en 95, fragile dès 2005, collision en 2017

+Les fameux PDF de résultats des [élection Américaines de 2008](https://www.win.tue.nl/hashclash/Nostradamus/):

+> November 30, 2007 - We have used a Sony Playstation 3 to correctly predict the outcome of the 2008 US presidential elections.
+In order not to influence the voters we keep our prediction secret, but commit to it by publishing its cryptographic hash on this website.
+The document with the correct prediction and matching hash will be revealed after the elections.

+---

 <!-- header: "Applications aux fonctions de Hachage" -->

 # Applications des hash